Abdulkhadir63/Adventureworks-Data-Lakehouse-Pipeline/README.md

 I created this project to challenge myself with a complete Data Engineering workflow instead of building small isolated examples.

-During this project I learned how data moves through a modern data platform, how orchestration works, how Delta Lake handles incremental data, how to model analytical data, and how to deliver business-ready datasets for reporting.
+During this project I learned how data moves through a modern data platform, how orchestration works, how Delta Lake handles incremental data via high-water mark timestamps, how to model analytical data, and how to deliver business-ready datasets for reporting.

 More importantly, I learned how to debug failures, improve pipeline design, and think about Data Engineering beyond writing code.